LeaPhant/pagkibot/README.md

 To update the bot, run `npm run update` in the bot folder.

-**Warning**: Currently this will delete all files in the bot folder, so store your custom avatar somewhere else if you don't want it to be deleted.
-The configuration file and the credentials are backed up of course.
+**Warning**: Currently this will delete all files in the bot folder.
+Only the avatar, configuration and credentials will be saved, any changes you make to the bot will be overwritten.

 ## Commands